Got Glück? Good Luck Charms /Glücksbringer (Good luck bringers)

 In earlier times, horses were valuable working animals and the horse shoes protected them.
 If you hang a horseshoe above the door, definitely make sure you have nailed it in good and the open end is pointing towards the sky so the good luck doesn’t run out (don’t you hate when that happens?).

 Lady Bug / Marienkäfer / Glückskäfer (Marian beetle / Good luck beetle, pronounced: Ma ree an Kay fer): The lady bug is called “Marian Beetle” in German and symbolizes a gift from the Holy Mother Mary to earth.
 The lady bug protects the young and old, and heals the sick and weak.
 And, of course, killing or injuring a lady bug will bring bad luck, and not just for the lady bug.
 Perhaps lady bugs bring good luck because they have up to seven black spots on their backs and in German-speaking countries the number seven is considered lucky.
-So a cat has seven, not nine lives here (so go Anglo Garfield).
-If you are in love in German-speaking countries, you are hanging out on cloud seven, not cloud nine so check your country before you decide your number.
+So in Austria a cat has seven, not nine lives here (so go Anglo Garfield).
+If you are in love in German-speaking countries, you are hanging out on cloud seven, not cloud nine so check your country before picking your cloud.

 Lucky Cent / Glückscent (pronounced: Glue kss cent): an old lucky cent was made of copper which was said to chase away black magic and strengthen the power of love.
 As protection from witches, people nailed a votive cent to the doors or their stalls.
 And if you carried a lucky cent in your pocket, it protected you from lies and trickery at the pub and cattle market.
 Something to consider next time you find yourself wrangling for some bulls at the old cattle market.
 And the reason why finding a cent is lucky (particularly if you manage to pick it up without herniating a disk, getting pancaked by a City Bike or tipping some shopping trolley wielding Oma with your derrière) is because all great things start small.
 “Wer das Kleine nicht ehrt, ist das Große nicht wehrt” He who does not appreciate the small is not worth the great.